Is Turnitin AI Detector Accurate? Real Cases & Data Insights

 1. Stay Calm and Review the Report

-First, look at the AI report carefully.
+First, review the score in the Turnitin report carefully.
 Turnitin doesn’t mark your paper as definitively AI-written—it gives a percentage of how much it suspects might be AI-generated.
 Check what parts were flagged and ask yourself: did anything sound too polished, too repetitive, or too similar to typical AI output?

 2. Gather Your Writing Process Evidence

-Show your drafts – If you wrote your essay in Google Docs or Word, use the version history or track changes feature to prove your writing process.
+• Show your drafts - If you wrote in Google Docs or Word, use version history or track changes to show development over time.

 3. Talk to Your Instructor